 Bitcatcha's content is reader-supported.
 When you purchase through links on our site, we may earn an affiliate commission.
 Learn more

-Great Hosting Providers for Students & Educators
+Great Hosting Providers for Students and Educators

 1. Hostinger – $2.99/mo